sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 <details>

-<summary>Click the arrow on the left to display the partial mockup of the final product.</summary>
+<summary>Click the arrow on the left, to show or hide the partial mockup of the final product.</summary>

 <p>The following figure is the partial mockup of the final product.</p>

 ![dash-high-level-design](./images/hld/dash-hld-mockup.svg)